szabgab/slides/git-intro/intro.md

 ## Exercises Session 3
 {id: exercises-3}

-* Create a tag on the current commit using `git tag -a v1 -m 'this is v1'
+* Create a tag on the current commit using `git tag -a v1 -m 'this is v1'`
 * Use `gitk --all` to see it.
 * Use `git log` to see it.

 ## Branching in Git
 {id: branching-in-git}

-* You might work on a feature or a bug-fix, sometimes you will need to stop working and implement some other changes.
+* You might work on several features and bug-fixes at the same time.
+* Sometimes you will need to stop working and implement some other changes.
 * There might be several people working on different features at the same time.
 * Git allows and encourages frequent commits.